There are lots of questions about how you can access funding right now. In summary, our advice is:

-Make use of the Coronavirus Job Retention Scheme (CJRS) and look at furloughing members of your team who are under-utilised and cannot be redeployed elsewhere.
-We’ve put together all the information you need on CJRS and furloughing.
+Make use of the Job Support Scheme and look at reducing hours for members of your team who are under-utilised and cannot be redeployed elsewhere.

 If you need to borrow £50,000 or less, the government’s Bounce Back Loan scheme could help.
 There’s no interest or any repayments at all in the first 12 months.
 The application process should be easier than the other options, and you should get your cash faster.
 The government guarantees 100% of the loan.

 You cannot apply if you’re already claiming under the CBILS.
 If you’ve already received a loan of up to £50,000 under the CBILS and would like to transfer it into the Bounce Back Loan scheme, you can arrange this with your lender until 4th November 2020.
 For a list of participating banks and links to start your application, click here.